Croatian Party of Rights: 1991–1995

 The ruling HDZ cooperated with the HSP until the fall of Vukovar, after which the leaders of the HSP and HOS were imprisoned for "terrorist activities" and "obstruction of democratically elected government".
 Paraga and the Croatian Party of Rights appeared in front of a military tribunal on allegations of insubordination.
 They were later released.
-Paraga's main political and electoral platform was the creation of a Greater Croatia and the total defeat of the Serbian aggressor.
+Paraga's main political and electoral platform was the creation of a Greater Croatia and the total defeat of the "Serbian aggressor".
 In the Croatian parliamentary election held in 1992, HDZ lost 7% of votes in favor of the Party of Rights.

 One of the party's first post-communist leaders, Ante Paradžik was a political dissident during the former Yugoslavia when he was a student leader of the Croatian Spring, but he was killed during the war by assassination.
 Paraga found himself in a power struggle with his deputy, Anto Đapić.
 Paraga and Đapić fought a legal battle for the right to use the party name, a dispute that Paraga eventually lost.
 Paraga later formed the Croatian Party of Rights 1861 (HSP 1861) but by this time he was already politically marginalized.

 On 17 September 1993, the leaders of the three rights parties held a meeting in Kutina and began preparations for a new union on a broad common rights program.
-The initiative for the meeting came from the new leaders of the HSP, Anto Đapić and Boris Kandare, who invited leaders of the Croatian Pure Party of Rights and the Croatian National Democratic League but the meeting was unsuccessful, and those parties are still acting separately.
+The initiative for the meeting came from the new leaders of the HSP, Đapić and Boris Kandare, who invited leaders of the Croatian Pure Party of Rights and the Croatian National Democratic League but the meeting was unsuccessful, and those parties are still acting separately.
 During the parliamentary election in 1995, HSP lost popularity due to bad situation in the party in favor of HDZ.

-Post Croatian War of Independence

-The long-time president of modern HSP was Anto Đapić.
-His political reputation was severely tarnished after the media found out that he cheated to obtain his first post-graduate degree in law at the University of Split, in collusion with Boris Kandare, a senior member of his party and professor at the Law Faculty.
-He was also publicly accused of faking injuries to obtain the status of a war veteran.
-Despite these revelations, Đapić's career as head of the HSP was unaffected.
-Even after the party was left by many and it had terrible results (losing seven out of eight seats from 2003) on the Croatian elections in 2007, he remained as head of the party (he temporarily resigned, but in less than few weeks he has withdrawn his resignation).